go-clang/gen/README.md

 ```

 This will install, configure, generate and install the given Clang version in a branch "v34".
 Please note, that the "dots" of the version will not be included in the branch name.
 This is needed to trick gopkg.in believing that this is a new major version.
 The commit and push for the new version has do be done by hand.
 The branch should pass all TravisCI checks.

+### Update a branch with a new Clang version

+Every now and then a new Clang subminor version is released.
+A version branch can be updated by simply running the same process as with adding a new Clang version branch.
+This just depends on the packages of the used VM distribution not on go-clang-phoenix itself.
+Please note, it is intentional that the old branch is overwritten.
+Since we generate the whole binding anew we do not need the old branch.